NelsonDane/cashapp-auto-giveaways/README.md

 - Searching for tweets
 - Custom sleep times
 - Gathering recent user Tweets to avoid replying twice
+- Running the bot once on a custom Tweet ID

 ### Maybe working
 - Running the bot at certain times of the day to save on API requests only works in Docker